U.S. faces stiff opposition to emergency oil release plans

 LONDON British Airways cabin crew members working for the carrier's mixed fleet are to strike for a further four days from Feb.
 22, trade union Unite said on Tuesday.

-HOUSTON/WASHINGTON President Barack Obama faced stiff resistance to the possibility of releasing emergency oil reserves to quell rising energy prices on Friday, with Asian allies and the head of the West's energy agency rejecting any need for action now.
+HOUSTON President Barack Obama faced stiff resistance to the possibility of releasing emergency oil reserves to damp down prices on Friday, with key Asian allies and the head of the West's energy agency rejecting any need for action.

-A day after Reuters reported that the White House was "dusting off" plans for potentially tapping the Strategic Petroleum Reserve, the executive director of the International Energy Agency, Maria van der Hoeven, was blunt in her assessment: "There is no reason for a release."
+A day after Reuters reported that the White House was "dusting off" plans for potentially tapping the Strategic Petroleum Reserve (SPR), the executive director of the International Energy Agency, Maria van der Hoeven, was blunt in her assessment: "There is no reason for a release."

 The IEA "bases our actions on data and reality.
-The market is sufficiently supplied," she told reporters in Houston.
+The market is sufficiently supplied," she told reporters after a speech in Houston.
 She said she had not discussed a potential release with members of the Paris-based IEA, which is charged with coordinating use of consumer nations' strategic inventories.

-But if U.S. gasoline prices, currently at about $3.80 a gallon, keep rising ahead of the November 6 election, Obama could face increasing pressure to use the SPR to ease prices.

-Republicans would likely blame the oil rise on Obama's delaying the Canada to Texas Keystone XL pipeline and putting restrictions on offshore drilling after the BP oil spill.

 While Britain and France appeared open to discussing the possibility of action, officials in Japan and South Korea said on Friday they saw no cause for action.